British Broadcasting Corporation

 Over the past few years the composition of the shops has shifted.
 Convenience stores like butchers and grocers have closed, and charity shops and cafes have taken their place.

-When the last survey was done in March 2007, just over half the businesses were retail and more than a third services.
+According to figures for March 2007, just over half the businesses were retail and more than a third services.

 Three-quarters of the neighbourhood's working population is employed in the education and health sectors, mostly at Southampton General Hospital in Shirley.